 Montecristo No. 5 Cuban Cigar Pairing Notes

-A cigar is almost never consumed on its own, and most smokers often try to munch or drink something along with it, as this helps them enjoy the flavors more and also savor the entire experience.
+Having something to pain along with your cigar can greatly enhance the experience and help you better enjoy the entire experience.
 The flavors that are ingrained in the cigar often help you decide what goes well with it.
 For instance, more people combine the Montecristo No. 5 with coffee, particularly made from beans that have been sourced from Peru.
 Since one of the flavors inside the cigar is cocoa, this enhances the smoking experience.

 The No. 5 has a sweet and creamy flavor, which works well with different flavors of coffee and other similar beverages, including alcohol.
 Some of the popular pairing options with it include: